rest-feeds/rest-feeds/ADRs.md

 Discussed alternatives:

 * Static linked pages, but higher traffic while polling last page and to limited for filtering.
+* Use `Last-Event-ID` (as specified by server-sent events).
+Consequence: Position for ID must be retrievable, when entries get deleted.

 ## Next link at every item